ninelcatel/unibucGram/README.md

 # Docker

 - The project is configured to use the SQL Server container as the database when run with Docker Compose.
 - EF Core migrations are applied automatically by the web container at startup (the project includes a retry loop).

 Dependencies (Linux and Windows 11)

 Required
-- Docker Engine (daemon) — used to run containers.
+- Docker Engine (daemon) : used to run containers.
-- Docker Compose v2 (preferred) — `docker compose`
+- Docker Compose v2 (preferred) :`docker compose`

 Optional (only if you build/run from host)
-- .NET 9 SDK — required only if you build or run the app from your host or generate EF migrations.
+- .NET 9 SDK : required only if you build or run the app from your host or generate EF migrations.
-- dotnet-ef global tool — only needed if you run `dotnet ef` from the host.
+- dotnet-ef global tool : only needed if you run `dotnet ef` from the host.

 Linux (Arch / Debian / RHEL)